sagemathinc/cocalc/README.md

    * [Github](https://github.com/sagemathinc/cocalc)
    * [Mailing List](https://groups.google.com/forum/#!forum/cocalc)

-## Evaluation install
+## Very easy install of CoCalc on your computer

-To quickly evaluate SMC on your own machine, you can **[run a Docker image](https://github.com/sagemathinc/cocalc/blob/master/src/dev/docker/README.md)**.
+You can easily use CoCalc on your own computer for free by **[running a Docker image](https://github.com/sagemathinc/cocalc/blob/master/src/dev/docker/README.md)**.

 ## History